Ashy5000/polycash/docs/whitepaper/whitepaper.md

 &nbsp;&nbsp;&nbsp;&nbsp;A smart contract may automatically make transactions on the behalf of another party, provided that party signs the smart contract when it is created, granting their approval of the instructions contained within it.
 This functionality is required to allow a contract to be deterministically executed without the need for trust of a party to fulfill their part of the agreement.

-&nbsp;&nbsp;&nbsp;&nbsp;Deploying a smart contract requires a deployment fee, paid to the miner by the node deploying the smart contract.

 **5.1 Virtual Machine**